Experts warn Puerto Rico not prepared for big earthquakes

 Also of concern is that some 500 public schools across Puerto Rico were built before 1987 and don’t adhere to new construction codes, placing students at risk, according to Alicea.
 He said the government has invested money to bring many other schools up to date, but the remaining ones are not built to withstand earthquakes.

 Tuesday’s quake flattened several schools and damaged an estimated two dozen overall, forcing education officials to postpone the start of classes by two weeks and only open schools that have passed inspection.
 Government officials have said they are identifying the most vulnerable schools and creating a plan to strengthen them, a process that could take months and cost between $1 million and $5 million per school.
+By early Monday afternoon, 45% of schools had been inspected.

 Meanwhile, people like Nancy Torres, 58, vow they will not return home until the shaking stops.